 The long-term use of gastrostomy tube feeding is essential for patients with severe dysphagia Dysphagia Dysphagia is difficulty swallowing.
 The condition results from impeded transport of liquids, solids, or both from the pharynx to the stomach.
 Dysphagia should not be confused with globus sensation... read more ; its use in patients with dementia is controversial.
 Increasing evidence supports the avoidance of unpalatable therapeutic diets (eg, low salt, diabetic, low cholesterol) in institutionalized patients because these diets decrease food intake and may cause severe PEU.

 In patients with functional limitations, home delivery of meals and feeding assistance are key.

 Complications of treatment

 Treatment of PEU can cause complications (refeeding syndrome), including fluid overload, electrolyte deficits, hyperglycemia, cardiac arrhythmias, and diarrhea.
 Diarrhea is usually mild and resolves; however, diarrhea in patients with severe PEU occasionally causes severe dehydration or death.
-Causes of diarrhea (eg, sorbitol used in elixir tube feedings, Clostridium difficile if the patient has received an antibiotic) may be correctable.
+Causes of diarrhea (eg, sorbitol used in elixir tube feedings, Clostridioides difficile if the patient has received an antibiotic) may be correctable.
 Osmotic diarrhea due to excess calories is rare in adults and should be considered only when other causes have been excluded.